Maui (Moana): Critical reception

-Justin Chang of the Los Angeles Times called Maui a "boisterous agent of show-stopping supernatural chaos" and opined that while opposition to him for being a stereotype of over-sized Polynesian males was valid, it failed to recognise the comedy in Johnson's performance.
+Justin Chang of the Los Angeles Times called Maui a "boisterous agent of show-stopping supernatural chaos" and opined that while opposition to him for being a stereotype of over-sized Polynesian males was valid, it failed to recognize the comedy in Johnson's performance.
 The New Zealand Herald dismissed the backlash to the character and described him as "a bouncing ball of fun".
 Ben Child writing for The Guardian thought that it was unsurprising that Disney had moved away from the mythological figure as his exploits seemed inappropriate for a Disney animation.
 He thought that Disney's Maui appeared to be more powerful than obese and had a "remarkable sense of dexterity and elastic grace" despite his large size.

-Eric Kohn of IndieWire praised the "enlightened" casting of Johnson and the underlying joke that Maui's macho image as an invincible hero deteriorates once Moana realises that she cannot rely on him.
+Eric Kohn of IndieWire praised the "enlightened" casting of Johnson and the underlying joke that Maui's macho image as an invincible hero deteriorates once Moana realizes that she cannot rely on him.
 Christy Lemire writing for RogerEbert.com praised the charm and charisma of Johnson's performance and commented that the film also allowed him to showcase his abilities within its dramatic and intimate moments.
 In his Empire review, Nick de Semlyen thought that Johnson singing "You're Welcome" was "an ode to egotism that is simultaneously a perfect storm of delightfulness".
 Christopher Orr writing for The Atlantic considered Johnson's performance as Maui to be "charming" and "witty", describing it as the most joyous part of the film.
 Jake Wilson of The Sydney Morning Herald described Maui as "the film's key triumph" and likened him to an older brother who is bigger but not smarter.
 Den of Geek writer David Crow enjoyed the rapport between Cravalho and Johnson.
 He also opined that Johnson "exudes the kind of charisma not seen by animated Disney characters since the days of Robin Williams and Eddie Murphy".

 By contrast, Tim Grierson of Screen International felt that the awkward relationship between Moana and Maui is more jokey than funny and, despite commenting that Johnson's arrogance is amusing, he thought that Maui's annoyance at Moana's assertiveness creates "hit-or-miss comedic returns".
-ScreenCrush writer Britt Hayes criticised the film for the incessant arguing between Moana and Maui.
+ScreenCrush writer Britt Hayes criticized the film for the incessant arguing between Moana and Maui.
 She further described Maui as "narcissistic" and "an obnoxious character who lacks any semblance of humility".
 Vadim Rizov writing for Sight and Sound magazine highlighted that the moment in which Maui dismisses Moana and declares "If you have a dress and an animal sidekick, you're a princess" acts as a self-reflective nod to Disney's past "retrograde formula".